spencertipping/tau/m/leaf.md

 # Leaf
 A leaf is a collection of [cells](cell.md) that can exchange data within the same address space.
-It interfaces to the [trunk](trunk.md) using a serial, almost always multiplexed, IO port called the _stem_.
+It interfaces to the [trunk](trunk.md) using a serial, almost always multiplexed, boundary cell called the _stem_.

 Computationally, each leaf manages schedules for all of its cells' [coros](coro.md).
-In that sense the leaf is like a process from the kernel's perspective.
+In that sense the leaf is like a kernel managing multiple coro-processes.

 A leaf has a [species](species.md) that determines which cells are supported and which cell is used as the stem interface.